28 - 0 - 0

 One of boxing's most exciting young fighters, David Benavidez became the youngest World Champion in super middleweight history by defeating Ronald Gavril in September 2017.
-Benavidez became a two-time world champion when he stopped veteran Anthony Dirrel in September 2019 for the WBC World Super Middleweight belt.
+Still undefeated, Benavidez became a two-time world champion when he stopped veteran Anthony Dirrell in September 2019 for the WBC World Super Middleweight belt.

 A FIGHTING FAMILY

 Mexican-American David Benavidez was born in Phoenix, AZ, to parents Jose (Father) and Michelle.
 He is the younger brother of welterweight contender Jose Benavidez Jr. and older brother of sisters Isabella and Daisy.